andrew2020wit/foreign-reader/README.md

 If screen width < 1000px then it is in mobile mode.
 Use double click to show pop-up dictionary.

+I suggest to install it as application for mobile devices (from chrome menu).

 Use customization to adjust font-size.

 ## Urls-tip